This post may contain affiliate links. Read my full disclosure policy here.

 2. Avoid debt

 Set up a time where you review your finances regularly.
-This can be every day or weekly.
 Put it on your calendar as a reoccurring event.
 This way, you’ll know that’s the time where you review your budget, income, spending, etc. It’s the time where you make sure you’re being intentional with your money and in control of your financial foundation.

 4. Use cash / debit (avoid carrying a credit card balance – ever)